-The Company continues to focus on the improvement and expansion of its mining operations at the Songjiagou Gold Mine under its renewed expanded mining permit, as well as benefitting from increased production at the Songjiagou Underground Mine.
+The Company continues working on the optimization and expansion of its mining operations at the Songjiagou Gold Mine under its 2020 renewed expanded mining permit, as well as benefitting from increased production contributed by the Songjiagou Underground Mine.

-The Company also continues to pursue potential property acquisitions, its evaluation work on the exploration properties under Option or MOU agreements and as well as further corporate financings and development opportunities.
+The Company continues its efforts in the areas of evaluating potential property acquisitions, evaluation work on its exploration properties under agreements and further pursuing potential corporate financings opportunities.